Ireland: +353 1 906-9231 - USA: 855-699-6763 - UK: +44 20 3529-6775 info@mv.ie

 Multiple, redundant, offline and off-site backups for a successful disaster recovery

-To avoid service disruption, if you work on critical applications, you should use a backup solution based on multiple, redundant, off-site, and off-line storage that does not use the same hardware devices as your live data.
+To avoid service disruption, if you work on critical applications, you should use a backup solution based on multiple, redundant, off-site, and offline storage that does not use the same hardware devices as your live data.
 The higher the number of redundant copies made offline and at different geographical locations, the higher the likelihood that you can recover your data in full as soon as needed.

 Additionally, you should never trust only one cloud provider for 100% of your multiple redundant backups; use onsite and more than one provider, as well as more than one data centre to store your data, and keep additional copies off the cloud to protect from ransomware and ensure a successful disaster recovery.